 It’s no secret I LOVE color.
 But choosing colors for your brand palette can be a daunting task.
 Color has a huge psychological impact on brand perception and who your brand will attract.
 While the personal preference of color can be a starting point for making your selection, strategically choosing your colors should not be overlooked.
 Let’s uncover the ways you can select the best colors for a cohesive and effective brand palette.

 What colors will attract your ideal client to your brand?

 Consider the colors that most resonate with the people you want to work with.
 What colors do they love?
 Are there colors that are standard in their industry or niche?
 When choosing my brand palette, I knew I wanted to attract creatives that love bright and fun colors just as much as I do, so I started with yellow.
-With my ideal clientele being largely female, I chose to add in some pink hues, in which women are inherently drawn to.
+With my ideal clientele being largely female, I chose to add in some pink hues, which women are inherently drawn to.
 To add some contrast to the palette, I added some minty, teal hues.
-To round out palette, I added charcoal and white hues to appeal to clients that appreciate clean and modern design.
-If you’re not sure what colors your ideal client might be attracted to you should consider your brand archetype.
+To round out the palette, I added charcoal and white hues to appeal to clients that appreciate clean and modern design.
+If you’re not sure what colors your ideal client might be attracted to, you should consider your brand archetype.

 How do you want your ideal client to feel?

 What emotions is your color palette going to evoke within your audience?
 Do your colors give off a vibe of balance, trust, and playfulness?
 This is another example of the importance of exploring your brand archetype.
 For example, my top brand archetype is The Creator.
 My clients immediately know that I’ll be their ultimate guide to creation, originality, self-expression, vision, and imagination.

 Orange: creativity, youth, and enthusiasm

 Green: nature, growth, and harmony; and sometimes wealth and stability

 How to use color theory to choose your brand colors: